 |7||/||Protected against the effects of immersion in water — between 15 cm (5.9 inches) and 1 meter (3.3 feet) for up to 30 minutes|

 |8||/||Protected against the effects of long periods of immersion in water under pressure|

 As you can tell by the chart above, a handset with an IP67 rating is completely dust-tight and will survive in up to one meter of water (3.3 feet) for no more than 30 minutes.
 An IP68 rated device is also completely dust-tight and is protected against the effects of long periods of immersion in water, which usually means it will survive in up to 1.5 meters (4.9 feet) of water for a maximum of 30 minutes.

-An IP rating gives you peace of mind if you pick up your phone with wet hands, accidentally drop it in the pool, or get caught in the rain.
+An IP or ATM rating gives you peace of mind if you pick up your device with wet hands, accidentally drop it in the pool, or get caught in the rain.
 Without it, your device could get damaged when it gets in contact with water or even stop working altogether.

-According to the poll we did last year, an IP rating is not a make-or-break feature for almost half of participants, while approximately 30 percent of them wouldn’t buy a phone without at least an IP67 rating.
+According to the poll we did last year, water resistance is not a make-or-break feature for almost half of participants, while approximately 30 percent of them wouldn’t buy a phone without at least an IP67 rating.
 Which side are you on?
 Let us know in the comments!